Did Jeff Bezos Dine With Lauren Sanchez in DC Last Month? | Washingtonian

 Billionaire and DC homeowner Jeff Bezos was spotted at BLT Steak grabbing a late-night bite with an unidentified woman back in December.
-Was he dining with Lauren Sanchez, who Bezos was reportedly seeing?
+Was he dining with Lauren Sanchez, whom Bezos was reportedly seeing?
 It’s possible, a tipster tells Washingtonian.

 The source happened to be at the restaurant with a friend for a drink around 11 PM on December 13 when they spotted the Amazon CEO and Washington Post owner dining with a long-haired companion at the front of the power-lunch spot.
 “It was dark in the room,” the source tells us, and they didn’t get a great look at Bezos’s companion, but notes she had dark hair.
 “Just really bizarre because the bar was full of journalists and politics operatives, and everyone would recognize who he was,” the source says.